CloudCannon/pagefind/CONTRIBUTING.md

 ## Test suite

-To run the integration test suite, from the root folder run `./test_interactive.sh`.
+To run the integration test suite, from the root folder run `npx toolproof@latest`.
 This will give you a terminal interface to run tests and accept snapshot changes.

 From the `pagefind` directory you can run `cargo test` for unit tests.